 People use massage to help relax and to relieve pain.
 It can also relieve muscle tension and may improve blood flow, relieve pressure on nerves, and restore normal joint movement.

 When done the right way, massage is considered safe.
-But talk to your doctor before you get a massage if you:
+But it isn't a good idea to get a massage if you:

 Many massage therapists are certified.
 The National Certification Board for Therapeutic Massage and Bodywork offers this.
 It ensures that your massage therapist has a certain level of training and uses certain practice guidelines.